atsphinx/cookiecutter-sphinx-extension/README.md

 # cookiecutter-sphinx-extension

-My cookieecuter template to genearte Sphinx extension prefixed `atsphinx`.
+My cookiecutter template to generate Sphinx extension prefixed `atsphinx`.

 ## About generated project

 - PyPI's package name has `atsphinx-` as prefix.
 - Package is namespaced package for `atsphinx.`.
-- Use `pyproject.toml` for package definition.
+- Manage project data with Rye.

 ## Usage